Relational, Somatic & Gestalt Therapy · San Francisco, CA

 This isn't therapy as you might expect it

-I'm not here to fix you or hand you a toolkit.
-What I bring is genuine, deep curiosity, and in my experience, when someone finally feels truly seen without judgment, something in them begins to open.
+What I bring is genuine, deep curiosity.
+Not clinical curiosity.
+Genuinely curious.
+In my experience, when someone finally feels truly seen without judgment, something in them begins to open.

-Whatever is real and alive for you belongs here, not what therapy is "supposed" to look like.
+Whatever is real and alive for you belongs here.

-Together we slow down and get curious about your inner world: your body, your reactions, your patterns, the story underneath the story.
+Together we slow down.
+We get curious about your body, your reactions, the story underneath the story.

 We look at what you're carrying and ask: is this actually yours?
 Or was it given to you?